ThePJB/ssss/README.md

 maybe its trait magic needed
 i dont actually want an array of trait objects but I do want a table of function pointers returning trait objects

+fancy hashing: just ones that hash into the same bucket like kademlia you could randomly sample with a hash function

+scaledown opportunity: just do everything in NDC space?

+Destructo BW: go through and delete all the bad triangles without replacing, would actually be cool this is actually a sick re meshing operation, good for level gen

+like bruh you could even do a super ghetto version of this also makes me think of diamond square it actually looks sick. inb4 its actually good

+level gen as perturbations of a mesh / bitmap

+be good if i had a mesh viewer renderer

+could have a triangulation based thing walk around leaving areas

+adding triangles outside ? like get points within radius

+you could just walk a random ass triangulizer that picks points within a radius hey

+noise where things were instead set to 0 or 1 with a certain probability

+inputs: scroll mousewheel needs to go in as do key repeats

+you want some composable node structure dont you like a scene graph monad shit